EvergreenBasenjiClub/BasenjiOwnersManual/source/manuscript/Ch2-Living-with-a-Basenji.md

 ### Substitution:

-  a) Do not allow unacceptable behavior to be carried through; say _"No"_, substitute a correct behavior and praise.
+1. Do not allow unacceptable behavior to be carried through; say _"No"_, substitute a correct behavior and praise.
 Some substitutions can be toy or chewie for chewing whatever; sit for jumping on people; down position for climbing on furniture.

-  b) If more of a correction is required, grasp the pup's muzzle but do not squeeze, say _"No"_, substitute and praise.
+2. If more of a correction is required, grasp the pup's muzzle but do not squeeze, say _"No"_, substitute and praise.

-  c) Also praise the pup sometimes when he is just being good.
+3. Also praise the pup sometimes when he is just being good.

-  d) At about 11 weeks the muzzle correction will no longer work.
+4. At about 11 weeks the muzzle correction will no longer work.
 At that time switch to the collar correction---grasp collar, give a small tug upward (do not lift pup's feet of the floor) release, substitute and praise.

 ### Lead Training:

 1. Carry pup outside and put down, stand still and follow him about---no tugs, no pulling, nor force.

 2. When confident and moving freely about, introduce lead control.

-    a) Very gently give a tug when the pup reaches the end of the leash.
+  1. Very gently give a tug when the pup reaches the end of the leash.
 As soon as he stops tugging or looks around at you, stop tugging and praise.

-    b) As he learns to stay within the confines of the lead without pulling, begin to shorten the lead by taking up the slack in your hand.
+  2. As he learns to stay within the confines of the lead without pulling, begin to shorten the lead by taking up the slack in your hand.
 Also maneuver the pup to be walking at your left side.

-    c) Praise the pup whenever he is not tugging.
+  3. Praise the pup whenever he is not tugging.
 Keep training sessions short.

-    d) When he is sitting on command on the table and responding to leash control, put the two together and begin proper heeling exercises.
+  4. When he is sitting on command on the table and responding to leash control, put the two together and begin proper heeling exercises.

 ### Sit, Stand, and Down:

 1. Five minute session on grooming table.

-    a) Have the pup on the table doing your regular grooming and examination and introduce the sit---insert your right hand with the palm up into his collar on top of his neck with the fingers pointing to the tail; put left palm on his shoulders and slide it along his back, over his rear and down his legs to the hock where you gently apply pressure while saying _"Sit."_  He will sit on your hand.
+  1. Have the pup on the table doing your regular grooming and examination and introduce the sit---insert your right hand with the palm up into his collar on top of his neck with the fingers pointing to the tail; put left palm on his shoulders and slide it along his back, over his rear and down his legs to the hock where you gently apply pressure while saying _"Sit."_  He will sit on your hand.
 Remove your left hand and stroke his back gently and give gentle praise to keep him sitting to the count of 12.

-    b) Turn collar so the right hand is under the pup's chin with the palm down.
+  2. Turn collar so the right hand is under the pup's chin with the palm down.
 Place your left hand just behind the right front leg and say _"Stand"_ as you gently pull forward on the collar and slide the left hand along his tummy until you reach the rear legs.
 Apply gentle pressure to his tummy if necessary to get him up on his feet.
 Turn your left hand over and gently stroke his tummy, continue quiet praise and keep him standing to the count of 12.

-    c) Repeat sequence several times and if he breaks position at any time, just reposition as before.
+  3. Repeat sequence several times and if he breaks position at any time, just reposition as before.

-    d) Over time, increase the count and decrease the amount of help your hands give.
+  4. Over time, increase the count and decrease the amount of help your hands give.

-    e) After several days of **Sit/Stand**, add the **Down**.
+  5. After several days of **Sit/Stand**, add the **Down**.
 With the pup at your left side, place your left arm over his shoulders and left hand with palm side to back of his leg behind his left front leg.
 Your right palm goes behind his right front leg, then caress his legs in an up-and-down motion while talking softly (soothingly).
 When he is mesmerized by the tone of your voice and the gentle stroking relaxes him to the point of collapse, gently slide his feet out from under him.
 (Do not grab his legs with your thumbs and fingers.)
 Say in the same voice, _"Down"_.
 Some pressure can be applied to his shoulders with your left arm if necessary.
 Continue stroking and talking with him in the down position to the count of 12.

-    f) Repeat entire sequence of three exercises, increasing the count and decreasing your help until he is doing them on his own.
+  6. Repeat entire sequence of three exercises, increasing the count and decreasing your help until he is doing them on his own.

 2. Introduce nail clipping on table.

 Come: Introduce "come" by calling frequently and praising when he responds.